freerobby/blog/source/_posts/2012-12-15-gun-control-is-a-bandaid.markdown

 categories: [Politics]
 ---

-I understand the outrage over gun laws right now, but gun control is distracting us from a bigger problem: **we don’t treat mental illness in this country**.<!--more-->
+I understand the outrage over gun laws right now, but gun control is distracting us from a bigger problem: **too many of our citizens are inspired to commit acts of violence**.<!--more-->

 Gun control is a bandaid.
 What do you do when you get cut?
 You put on a bandaid.
 But what would you do if you got cut regularly and repeatedly?
 Would you single-handedly keep Johnson & Johnson in business for decades?
 No, you'd think "Hey, I keep cutting myself!
 I should stop cutting myself!"